Norpipah Abdol

 Norpipah binti Abdol (27 July 1954 – 15 March 2022) was a Malaysian politician.

 Biography

-Norpipah served as Member of the Melaka State Executive Council (EXCO) from March 2008 to May 2013 and deputy EXCO from May 2013 to May 2018.
-She was also Member of the Melaka State Legislative Assembly (MLA) for Rembia from March 2008 to May 2018.
-She was a member of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition and also the Alor Gajah UMNO Woman chief.
+Norpipah served as a Member of the Malacca State Executive Council (EXCO) from March 2008 to May 2013 and as a Deputy EXCO Member from May 2013 to May 2018.
+She was the Member of the Malacca State Legislative Assembly (MLA) for Rembia from March 2008 until her defeat in May 2018.
+She was a member of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition and was also the Alor Gajah UMNO Woman's Chief.

 On 15 March 2022, she died of cancer and tested positive for COVID-19 amid the COVID-19 pandemic in Malaysia.